 One area to start investing in right away is adjusting your marketing message!
 Whereas in Europe companies tend to focus on the technicalities and details when pitching or promoting their products and solutions, in the US the main focus should be on conveying what problem your company can solve.
 And keep it simple: if that message does not get across in the first 30 seconds of a conversation with American parties, chances of establishing a long-term relationship and collaboration decrease significantly.
 An interesting observation during this mission was that various companies managed to make their own proposition stronger by teaming up with a mission participant with a complementary solution.

 Despite growing interest in energy efficiency, make sure your offering is cost-efficient

 Do you want to learn more about your opportunities in the Greater Boston Area?
-Please get in touch!